Preliminary Single Subject Credential Program

 The state of California has a two-tier credential structure.
 A five-year preliminary credential is the first credential issued after an individual meets basic credential requirements.
 (A clear credential is issued when all credential requirements and a state-approved Induction Program have been completed.)
 A Single-Subject Teaching Credential authorizes the holder to teach the specific subject(s) named on the credential in departmentalized classes such as those in most middle schools and high schools.
 However, a teacher authorized for single-subject instruction may be assigned to teach any subject in his or her authorized fields at any grade level: preschool, grades K–12, or in classes organized primarily for adults.

 CSUN offers specialized training for secondary teachers.
 We have one of the largest public-university, education-credentialing programs in the state of California.
-As a result of our size, we are able to offer specialized instruction in the teaching of over a dozen specific subjects (see sidebar at left), rather than the generalized teaching methods taught at many institutions.
+As a result of our size, we are able to offer specialized instruction in the teaching of a wide range of specific subjects (see sidebar at left), rather than the generalized teaching methods taught at many institutions.
 Students take a subject-specific methods course with other aspiring teachers of the subject, where they learn the most up-to-date, research-based teaching methods.
 Student teaching is supported by university supervisors with numerous years of experience teaching the subject in secondary schools.
 Accompanying the student-teaching experience is a subject-specific seminar, led by an experienced subject-matter educator, with enrollment restricted to same-subject student teachers.

 - Traditional—For college graduates, the traditional program allows you to complete coursework at your own pace and provides two supervised student-teaching experiences.